Council responsibility

-The council will only remove graffiti from its own property such as underpasses, buildings and other public areas managed by the council.
+The council will only remove graffiti from its own property such as underpasses, litter bins and traffic light power boxes.

 Utility boxes

-Graffiti found on street utility boxes is the responsibility of the relevant telecom or electricity company.
-If you are not sure who owns a utility box and there is no contact details on the box, you will find that most boxes have a manhole cover in front of them that will show the name of the company that owns the box.
+Graffiti found on street utility boxes is the responsibility of the relevant wifi or electricity company.
+Most boxes have a name on them or a manhole cover in front of them that will show the name of the company that owns the box.
+Contact them directly.

 Bus shelters

-Some bus shelters are managed by a private contractor on behalf of the council and some are owned by parish and town councils.
-Contact Customer Services for more information.
+Some bus shelters are managed by a private contractor and some are owned by parish and town councils.
+They should be marked.
+Contact them directly.

 Private property

 The owner of a private property is responsible for cleaning graffiti.
-This includes the backs of privately owned fences and walls, where they face out onto public land.
+This includes the backs of privately owned garages, fences and walls where they face out onto public land.
+Contact them directly.

 The law